ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 * [Set up the {{site.data.keyword.registrylong_notm}} CLI and your registry namespace](https://console.bluemix.net/docs/services/Registry/registry_setup_cli_namespace.html)
 * [Understand the basics of Kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/)

-## Overall Work Flow
-* Create clusters                                       【*CHECKPOINT 1*】
-* Build images and push to regional registries
-* Deploy app to both clusters                           【*CHECKPOINT 2*】
-* Configure CIS with custom domain
-* Configure CIS global balancer
-    * Create health check
-    * Create origin pools
-        * refer to the option to configure geo-pool to route users to closest cluster
-    * Deploy custom domain Ingress                       【*CHECKPOINT 3*】
-* Enable CIS DDOS + WAF                                  【*CHECKPOINT 4*】

 ## Create Kubernetes clusters per region
 {: #create_clusters}

 Create two clusters, one in UK region and one in US region.
-It simulates the scenario of containerized apps running in different regions with {{site.data.keyword.containerlong}} on IBM Cloud.
+It simulates the scenario of containerized apps running in different regions with {{site.data.keyword.containerlong}} on {{site.data.keyword.cloud_notm}}.

 1. Create **Containers in Kubernetes Clusters** from the [{{site.data.keyword.Bluemix}} catalog](https://console.bluemix.net/containers-kubernetes/catalog/cluster/create) and choose the **Standard** cluster.
 2. Select **Region**, e.g. `United Kingdom`.
 For convenience, use the name 　*`my-<region>-cluster`* to be consistent with this tutorial, specify *\<region>* to match with region selected, e.g. *uk* so **cluster name** looks like *my-uk-cluster*.